sidpalas/devops-directive-website/content/posts/2020/10/gcs-cloudflare-hosting/index.md

 ### CNAME Record

-Because the website content will be served from a Google managed server at `c.storage.googleapis.com` a CNAME record setting that maps the custom domain to that:
+Because the website content will be served from a Google-managed server at `c.storage.googleapis.com` a CNAME record set that maps the custom domain to that:

 ```
 Type   |  Name                 |  Content